 With Chrome 79, Google says it will automatically enable DoH support for 1% of Chrome users assuming they’re “using a DoH-compliant DNS provider.”
 These include Google Public DNS and Cloudflare’s 1.1.1.1.

-You can head to chrome://flags/#dns-over-https to enable (or disable) DoH for your Chrome browser.
+to enable (or disable) DoH for your Chrome browser.
 Remember, it will only work if you have a DoH-enabled DNS server configured on your system.

 DNS over HTTPS has already proven controversial for some reason—Comcast has already been lobbying against it—but DoH isn’t just a Google technology.
 Mozilla already supports it in Firefox, and Microsoft will be building DoH directly into Windows 10 so every Windows application can benefit from it.